haf/Http.fs/README.md

 Http.fs
 =======

-An HTTP client library for F#, which wraps HttpWebRequest/Response in a glorious functional jacket
+An HTTP client library for F#, which wraps HttpWebRequest/Response in a glorious functional jacket!

 Overview
 --------